tmlsn/Cub3d/README.md

 # Cub3D

 Cub3D is a 3D game engine inspired by the classic Wolfenstein 3D.
-It is developed as part of the 42 curriculum to demonstrate mastery of raycasting, file parsing, and low-level graphics programming.
+It is developed as part of the 42 common core to demonstrate mastery of raycasting, file parsing, and low-level graphics programming.
 The project adheres to the constraints of the 42 coding standards and uses the MinilibX library for rendering.

 ---